AmruthaRajsheker/EX_5_SIMPLE-CALCULATOR_GIT/README.md

 # Ex_5_-Develop a simple calculator using android studio.
-Develop a program to create a simple calculator using Android Studio.

 ## AIM:
 To develop a program to create a simple calculator using Android Studio.

 ## EQUIPMENTS REQUIRED:
 Android Studio(Min. required Artic Fox)

 ## ALGORITHM:
 Step 1: Open Android Studio and then click on File -> New -> New project.